Burnt Oak: History

 In 1930, Dominican nuns established St Rose's Convent at Orange Hill House, which led to the foundation of St James' Catholic High School in 1934.
-On 31 October 1936, the Co-op opened its department store at the junction of Stag Lane and Burnt Oak Broadway (now a Poundstretcher).
-The Watling Market began offering a hundred covered shops and stalls in December 1960; this market ceased trading around 2014.
+On 31 October 1936, the Co-op opened its department store at the junction of Stag Lane and Burnt Oak Broadway.
+The Watling Market, consisting of a hundred covered shops and stalls, opened in December 1960 but ceased trading around 2014.
 In 2018, a stairwell previously used to access the marketplace was closed to the public, along with another on the opposite side which led to the derelict electrical substation.

+On 9 February 1948, an Avro Anson C Mk 19 TX168 crashed when attempting to land at RAF Hendon with only one engine, as part of a crew training exercise.
+The aircraft crashed into buildings in Burnt Oak and a passing trolleybus.
+Wing Commander (33013) Theodore Urquhart Rolfe, RAF (aged 34), who was the pilot, and Flight Lieutenant (55123) William Johnstone McMeekan, RAF (aged 28) were killed in the incident.
+Eight passengers using the trolleybus were severely injured.

 On 10 December 2014, a large fire destroyed the roof of the Lansdowne pub in Burnt Oak.
 The building was demolished in 2016 and is now the site of a car dealership.

 In 2017, 500 people were evacuated from the area due to the eruption of a large fire behind shops in Watling Avenue.